 Programs have also been established to permit students from Cal State East Bay and those from Cañada College, Chabot College, College of Alameda, Contra Costa College, Diablo Valley College, Holy Names University, John F. Kennedy University, Laney College, Las Positas College, Los Medanos College, Merritt College, Mills College, The National Hispanic University, Ohlone College, Solano College, St. Mary's College, and U.C.
 Berkeley to take coursework at another school which is not available at their home campus.
 Contact the counseling center or registrar at the host campus (or the Office of the Registrar at Cal State East Bay) for information on eligibility requirements, limitations and other privileges or restrictions.

-- Complete the "Application for Registration as an Auditor Only" available from the Cal State East Bay Student Enrollment Information Center on the first floor of the Student Services and Administration Building on the Hayward Hills campus.
+- Students must complete the "Application for Registration as an Auditor Only" available from the Cal State East Bay Student Enrollment Information Center on the first floor of the Student Services and Administration Building on the Hayward Hills campus.

 - Reflects re-centering (recalibration) of SAT tests taken in April 1995 and thereafter.
 Qualifying scores for SAT tests taken prior to April 1995 that have not been re-centered can be determined by subtracting 100 from the SAT scores shown in the table.